Wesxdz/gui-gal/README.md

 >I dream of better workflows, personalized interfaces co-evolved with AI, where scene graphs melt into the aether: replaced by contextual intent expression.

 #### Roadmap
-* Continous learning recommendation reinforcement learning for rating/iterating multimodal AI generated content
+* Continuous learning recommendation reinforcement learning for rating/iterating multimodal AI generated content
 * libclang runtime (live component and system manipulation)
 * Experiment with using LLM with codegen for Flit's visual system loop builder
 * Replace OpenGL renderer with Vulkan